 Donations will go directly to the Workforce Housing Relief Fund which provides emergency assistance to households who don’t qualify for public programs, including RAFT and ERMA.

 Housing Assistance has set a goal of raising $1.5 million for the Workforce Housing Relief Fund.
-As of mid-August, we are more than halfway towards that goal, having raised $875,000 thanks to the generous support of donors like you!
+As of early November, we have raised over $1 million thanks to the generous support of donors like you!

 Working with Municipalities

-As of mid-August, the Towns of Barnstable, Yarmouth, and Brewster have provided funding for Housing Assistance to implement rental assistance programs for residents in their communities who have been financially impacted by the pandemic.
+As of early November, the Towns of Barnstable, Yarmouth, Chatham, and Brewster have provided funding for Housing Assistance to implement rental assistance programs for residents in their communities who have been financially impacted by the pandemic.

 With a strong track record of working with municipalities; a proven financial assistance program already in place; and an understanding of local needs and available resources, we are well-suited to administer a rental assistance program in all municipalities on Cape Cod and the Islands.